 Despite these, If the child’s walking style doesn’t seem to improve or deteriorates in any way, the doctor may suggest the following.

 4. Bracing: If the doctor feels that serial casting does not suit your child, they may brace their lower leg and foot with an AFO (ankle-foot orthosis).
 An AFO is a plastic-based brace that holds the leg and foot at a 90-degree angle.
+The child needs to wear it for 24 hours or at least during awake hours.
 It helps stretch and lengthen the muscles and tendons in the leg and control motion.

 Unlike casts, braces typically stay on the child’s legs for months.
 In some cases, the doctor may put a night splint on the child’s leg, which the child must wear even while sleeping to keep the muscles stretched.